Organic Gardens: Community Gardens In Meadowbrook Park

 Garden at the oldest local organic community gardens!
 Since 1975, the Meadowbrook Organic Garden Program has supported healthy people and a healthy community.
 We provide space, water, hoses and wheelbarrows.
 You supply tools, plants, labor, and optional fencing.
 During the growing season (May-October), a Garden Supervisor will assist with any questions or concerns.
 Garden plots are rented in "as is" condition and participation is at your own risk.
 This is a community garden and interaction with the general public is expected and encouraged.

-For more information, call 217-384-4062 or see the Garden Manual.
+For more information, call the Anita Purves Nature Center at 217-384-4062 or see the Garden Manual.
 Tips on the basics of organic gardening are available in the supplemental guide.

 To Register for a Garden Plot:

-- Register by calling 217-367-1544 or in-person at the Phillips Recreation Center.
+- Register by calling the Phillips Recreation Center at 217-367-1544 or in-person at the Phillips Recreation Center.
 Online registration is not available.

 - In addition to the plot rental fee, gardeners pay a $30 deposit.
 The deposit is returned at the end of the growing season if the gardener abides by the Urbana Park District’s published guidelines.
 Returning gardeners in good standing earn a discounted deposit.